Ruth Madoc

-Ruth Madoc (born Margaret Ruth Llewellyn Baker; 16 April 1943 – 9 December 2022) was a British actress who had a career on stage and screen spanning over 60 years.
+Margaret Ruth Llewellyn Jackson (formerly Madoc; 16 April 1943–9 December 2022), best known by her stage name Ruth Madoc, was a Welsh actress who had a career on stage and screen spanning over 60 years.
 She was best known for her role as Gladys Pugh in the BBC television comedy Hi-de-Hi!
 (1980–1988), for which she received a BAFTA TV award nomination for Best Light Entertainment Performance.

 Early life and education

 Madoc was born Margaret Ruth Llewellyn Baker on 16 April 1943 in Norwich, daughter of George Baker and Iris (née Williams), who worked in healthcare, her father as an administrator and her mother as a nurse.
 They ran a "poor law" institution for people with severe learning difficulties.
 Her parents travelled around Britain for much of her childhood, and she was brought up by her Welsh grandmother Etta Williams and her English grandfather at Llansamlet in Swansea.

 She later trained at the Royal Academy of Dramatic Art (RADA) in London.